raghav-gtl/TWDS_PRO/README.md

 ## Team Responsibility
 ### Team 1
 - Attack Arsenal F2 and immediatly send F1 to garrison
-- Attack Workshop F3 garrison with F2 (Lodos keeps his F2 free don't garrison)
+- Attack Workshop F3 garrison with F2
 - After arsenal is garrisoned by F1, send F3 to armoury

 ### Team 2